 Philosophy teaches analytical and critical thinking, develops oral and written communication skills, and contributes to interdisciplinary understanding.
 Philosophy as a discipline attempts to answer perennial questions about values, human existence, and the nature of reality.
 Skills developed in this inquiry help philosophy students to excel in careers in law, medicine, management, education, government, writing, computer science, psychology, sociology, and ministry among many others.
 Philosophy majors consistently score in the top percentiles for all majors on the GRE, LSAT, GMAT, MCAT and other graduate and professional admissions tests.

 The bachelor of arts degree in philosophy requires 30 semester hours with grades of C or above; a maximum of 54 hours can be applied to the degree.
-At least 21 out of the 30 hours must be upper division courses.
+At least 21 out of the 30 hours must be upper division courses (this may include Senior Project).
 The philosophy minor requires 18 hours of course work.
 The philosophy major may choose either the general requirements or the student may specialize in one of four optional programs.

 The department offers minors in areas of philosophy that complement various major fields.
 Minors require 18 hours of course work, including PHIL 1120.
 A minimum of 9 hours of upper-division courses as part of the major is required.